sami-chaaban/Tracy/README.md

   * **Tracked:** uses previous frame’s spot as center.
   * **Smooth:** independent + post‑filter outliers.
 * Tracking options are set for any subsequent analysis.
 An existing trajectory can be recalculated using the currently set options by pressing `Enter` (or **Trajectory » Recalculate**).
-* If a spot looks wrong, you can invalidate it with `x` when it's highlighted.
+* If a spot looks wrong, press `x` to invalidate the highlighted point; press `x` again to re‑fit and restore it.
 * Avoid using spots in existing tracks via **Spot » Avoid previous spots**.

 #### Intensity Calculation <a name="intensity"></a>